neoionet/netty-allocator/README.md

 ```

 ### Quick start
-If you want to use the mimalloc allocator in Server / Client transport, you should add `netty-transport` dependency as well:
+If you want to use the mimalloc allocator within your server or client transport, ensure the `netty-transport` dependency is included in your project as well:
 ```xml
     <dependencies>
        <dependency>